Daming Lake: Buildings

 The lake is surrounded by a park with an ensemble of historical buildings, some of which stand on the islands in the lake:

 Lixia Pavilion

 The Lixia Pavilion (历下亭 (Lìxià Tíng)) is located on an island off the lake's east shore.
 The pavilion is said to mark the spot of a meeting between the Tang dynasty poet Du Fu and the calligrapher Li Yong (李邕 (Li Yōng), 678–747).
 The pavilion was rebuilt in 1693 and features inscriptions by the Qing-dynasty calligrapher He Shaoji and the Kangxi Emperor.

 Lake Center Pavilion

 The Lake Center Pavilion (湖心亭 (Húxīn Tíng)) is set on an island near the lake's center.

 Moon-lit Pavilion

 The Moon-lit Pavilion (月下亭 (Yuèxià Tíng, Pavilion under the Moon)) is located on the north-eastern shore of the lake.
 It is connected to a large hall via a bridge.
-Military governor Han Fuju had an emergency escape tunnel constructed that connected the basement of this hall to the outer city.
-The tunnel was used by Kuomintang general Wang Yaowu to escape from the city at the end of the Battle of Jinan.
+Military governor of Shandong and warlord Han Fuju had an emergency escape tunnel constructed that connected the basement of this hall to the outer city.
+The tunnel was used by Kuomintang general Wang Yaowu to escape from the city at the end of the Battle of Jinan during Chinese Civil War era.